Where to Stay in Malaga First Time: Best Areas

 If you love shopping, you must go to the Calle Marqués de Larios, the famous shopping street, lined with many cafes, restaurants, pubs, tapas bars, boutiques, and souvenir shops.

-For local market experience, head to Mercado Atarazanas in a 19th-century wrought iron and glass building with Neo-Mudejar style where you can try some tapas and fresh pescaĂto.
+For local market experience, head to Mercado Atarazanas, a local food market, located in a 19th-century wrought iron and glass building with Neo-Mudejar style where you can try some tapas and fresh pescaíto.

 Downtown Malaga is where you can find one of the most famous beaches in the region, Playa La Malagueta.
 Being located right in the center of Malaga and being near numerous amenities such as bars and shops, this is a beautiful and convenient beach for all to enjoy and relax.

-Best Places to Stay in Málaga Centro – Old Town:
+Best Places to Stay in Málaga Old Town for first-timers:

 🔍MORE HOTELS IN CENTRO

-Calle MarquĂ©s de Larios, or simple Calle Larios, is Malaga’s Fifth Avenue, and one of the most modern parts of Downtown Malaga.
-This famous pedestrianized main shopping street is a shoppers paradise.
-It is also one of the most expensive streets in Spain, spanning from Plaza de la ConstituciĂłn to the Parque de la Alameda.
+Calle Marqués de Larios is Malaga’s Fifth Avenue, and one of the most modern parts of Downtown Malaga.
+It is a famous pedestrianized main shopping street and is a shoppers paradise.

 Calle Larios is named after the Larios family.
 At the end of the street between the intersection between Alameda Principal and Calle Larios, you will find the Monumento Marqués De Larios, which is a monument dedicated to Manuel Domingo Larios y Larios.